Find Affordable College Courses

 Top 10 Best Nursing Bachelor's Degree Schools

-Our 2023 rankings named Carolinas College of Health Sciences the best school in North Carolina for nursing students working on their bachelor’s degree.
-Carolinas College of Health Sciences is a fairly small public school located in the city of Charlotte.
+Our analysis found Carolinas College of Health Sciences to be the best school for nursing students who want to pursue a bachelor’s degree in North Carolina.
+Carolinas College of Health Sciences is a fairly small public school located in the large city of Charlotte.

 #2